 - Have a major metropolitan area be devastated, and no one can do anything to stop it.
 But they can go get grisly, violent revenge.
 For some reason, this has been exceedingly popular in all forms of media for the last 14 years (and four months).
 I can't imagine why.

 - Boring story?
 Add zombies.
 Or vampires.
+Or zompires.

 - Dads should always be clueless.
 Especially if they're doing women's work.